 “How do I support my LGBTQIA students?”

-This is a question that I get pretty often from educators, administrators, and everybody in between.
+This is a question I get pretty often from educators, administrators, and everybody in between.
 As a gay Black woman and educator, I have always felt very strongly about the positive impacts of LGBTQIA inclusivity in classrooms.
 To better serve all of our students, let’s take some time to discuss best practices for implementing authentic inclusivity.

 Before we start, let’s dive into the history and purpose of LGBTQIA inclusivity.